Guide for social workers under investigation

 - and comply with the actions you need to take to ensure those concerns do not arise again in the future

 Your case review officer will set deadlines for you to submit evidence and can help to explain the conditions of practice or suspension order.
 Remediation is your responsibility and your case review officer is there to help you stay on track and signpost you to guidance documents and other resources.

 You can contact the case review team by sending an email to [email protected].

 A review will be arranged by the hearings team shortly before a conditions of practice or suspension order is due to expire.
 The purpose of the review is to decide whether the concerns which led to the conditions of practice or suspension order have been addressed.

 You will be told if your order has ended following your review.
 This means that you can return to unrestricted practice.
 You may want to update people who have been involved in your remediation at this stage.

-If it is decided at a review that you are still not fit to practise without restriction, the existing order may be extended or replaced.
+If it is decided at a review that you are still not fit to practise without restriction, the existing order may be extended or replaced with another order.

 If your interim suspension or conditions of practice order has ended, but an investigation is ongoing, you should continue to engage with your investigator.

 If you breach your conditions or suspension order, you should inform your case review officer as soon as possible so the right action can be taken.
 This may result in an early review of your order and an increased sanction.

 Let us know as soon as possible if you think you may be at risk of breaching your conditions or suspension order so we can help.
 We may also hold an early review if there is evidence to suggest that the order is no longer appropriate or necessary.